-The United Nations General Assembly voted overwhelmingly to adopt a resolution put forward by Palestinians and based on the advisory opinion issued by the International Court of Justice, which demands that Israel “brings to an end without delay its unlawful presence” in the “Occupied Palestinian Territory“ within 12 months, including all soldiers and civilians.
+The United Nations General Assembly voted overwhelmingly to adopt a resolution put forward by Palestinians and based on the advisory opinion issued by the International Court of Justice, which demands that Israel „brings to an end without delay its unlawful presence” in the „Occupied Palestinian Territory „within 12 months, including all soldiers and civilians.

 The resolution calls for Israel to comply with international law and withdraw its military forces, immediately cease all new settlement activity, evacuate all settlers from occupied land, and dismantle parts of the separation wall it constructed inside the occupied West Bank, further demanding that Israel return land and other „immovable property”, as well as all assets seized since the occupation began in 1967, and all cultural property and assets taken from Palestinians and Palestinian institutions.

-The resolution also calls on member states not to sell arms or military equipment to Israel that would be used in Gaza, the West Bank, and east Jerusalem.
+The resolution also calls on member states not to sell arms or military equipment to Israel that would be used in Gaza, the West Bank, and East Jerusalem.
 It calls for a boycott of all Israeli products produced over the pre-1967 lines.

-The resolution is the first to be formally put forward by the Palestinian Authority since it gained additional rights and privileges this month, including a seat among UN members in the assembly hall and the right to propose draft resolutions, and is based on the July ruling by the International Court of Justice, which set out that Israel’s control of Palestinian territories and settlements is illegal and should be withdrawn.
+The resolution is the first to be formally put forward by the Palestinian Authority since it gained additional rights and privileges this month, including a seat among UN members in the assembly hall and the right to propose draft resolutions.
+It is based on the July ruling by the International Court of Justice, which set out that Israel’s control of Palestinian territories and settlements is illegal and should be withdrawn.

 The resolution has declaratory power only but provides international backing to those countries that want to take additional steps against Israel.